singnet/sample-tensorflow-service/README.md

 * HDWALLET_MNEMONIC: the [bip39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic corresponding
 with the root seed for the [bip32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) wallet from which the daemon's account should be derived
-* LOG_LEVEL: the logging verbosity of the daemon
 * PASSTHROUGH_ENABLED: whether the daemon delegates calls to service or echoes requests back to the client (should be true)
 * PASSTHROUGH_ENDPOINT: the endpoint on which the service is configured to listen for incoming JSON-RPC calls over http
-* POLL_SLEEP: time between checking blockchain state (defaults to 5s)
 * PRIVATE_KEY: the hex-encoded private key for the account that the daemon should use to transact on the blockchain (takes precedence if both PRIVATE_KEY and HDWALLET_MNEMONIC are provided)
 * SSL_CERT: path to certificate file daemon should use for SSL